ncoghlan/misc/notes/python3/questions_and_answers.rst

-However, removing the intertwining of the 8-bit str type and the unicode type that existed in Python 2 paved the way for eliminating the narrow vs wide build distinction in Python 3.3, and eliminating much of the memory cost associated with getting correct Unicode handling in Python.
+However, removing the intertwining of the 8-bit str type and the unicode type that existed in Python 2 paved the way for eliminating the narrow vs wide build distinction in Python 3.3, and eliminating a significant portion of the memory cost associated with getting correct Unicode handling in earlier versions of Python.
 As a result of :pep:`393`, strings that consist solely of latin-1 or UCS2 code points in Python 3.3+ are able to use 8 or 16 bits per code point (as appropriate), while still being able to use string manipulation algorithms that rely on the assumption of consistent code point sizes within a given string.
 As with the original Python 3 implementation, there were also a large number of constraints imposed on this redesign of the internal representation based on the public C API, and that is reflected in some of the more complicated aspects of the PEP.

-While it's theoretically possible to write string manipulation algorithms that work correctly with variable width encodings (potentially saving even more memory), it isn't *easy* to do so, and for cross-platform runtimes that interoperate closely with the underlying operating system the way CPython does, there isn't an obvious universally correct choice even today, let alone back in 2006 when Guido started the Python 3 project in earnest.
+While it's theoretically possible to write string manipulation algorithms that work correctly with variable width encodings (potentially saving even more memory), it isn't *easy* to do so, and for cross-platform runtimes that interoperate closely with the underlying operating system the way CPython does, there isn't an obvious universally correct choice even today, let alone back in 2006 when Guido first started the Python 3 project.
 UTF-8 comes closest (hence the wording of this question), but it still poses risks of silent data corruption on Linux if you don't explicitly transcode data at system boundaries (particularly if the actual encoding of metadata provided